jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 ------------------------------
 The ideas presented here are not necessarily new, nor is the approach I advocate for the only way of integrating Terraform and Nix.
 I do feel, however, that it is the most effective solution out of all the options I know of.
-Let's take a second to compare it to the two most prominent alternatives: NixOps and `terraform-nixos`.
+Let's take a second to look at the two most prominent alternatives: NixOps and `terraform-nixos`.

 ### NixOps